diffblue/cbmc/CODING_STANDARD.md

 Here a few minimalistic coding rules for the CPROVER source tree.

+# Interfaces
+- With any changes, consider the impact on other users of the code base.
+Users frequently carry their own set of patches or build tools on top of the code base.
+Large-scale changes negatively impact both scenarios.
+- Tools that link against the code base can reasonably expect a stable interface.
+We consider as public interface any objects, procedures, or classes (and their methods) that are meant to be used outside a single directory.
+- See below for how to document interfaces and how to mark parts of interfaces as deprecated.

 # Whitespaces

 Formatting is enforced using clang-format.
 For more information about this, see